jeka-dev/jeka/docs/installation.md

 ## Windows

-For installing and running, JeKa needs only *curl* be installed on the system.
+For installing and running JeKa on Windows, you don't need to install 3rd party software.
+Currently there's no install script available, you need to install it manually.

 ## Manual installation